Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

 How does this relate to P0341_?
 -------------------------------

 We would be remiss to not discuss P0341_, especially in light of our proposed generalized unpacking feature.
-Leaving aside various concerns as far as returning parameter packs (which are also discussed in FIXME_), generalized unpacking obviates a major use case for some of the features proposed by P0341_.
+Leaving aside various concerns as far as returning parameter packs (which are also discussed in P0536_), generalized unpacking obviates a major use case for some of the features proposed by P0341_.
 In particular, P0341_ gives this example:

 .. code:: c++